marianocarrazana/rouge/README.md

 * Rust flavour
 * A free CMS based on the library

-Why use OnePagePHP and not another JS/PHP framework?
+Why use Rouge and not another JS/PHP framework?

 * Easy to learn: there's nothing complicated, if you already know how to use twig and php you probably only need another 15 minutes to learn the rest.
 * Fast deploy: just upload your site to your server, run the composer installer and it is ready to use with full SSR out of the box.
 * Is fast: actually is very fast in the server and client with very low consumptions of resources in both sides.
 * Is cheap: the framework is free and the servers where you can run it are cheap and sometimes are free, the only requirement is have php7 and apache2/nginx installed.
-* Is easy to use for designers: I already say it before but if you only know how to make web pages without the programmatic part is ok because is not needed, stop struggling trying to learn how to use some complicated Nodejs library for use the SPA feature, you only need to know where to put the files and OnePagePHP will care of the rest.
+* Is easy to use for designers: I already say it before but if you only know how to make web pages without the programmatic part is ok because is not needed, stop struggling trying to learn how to use some complicated Nodejs library for use the SPA feature, you only need to know where to put the files and Rouge will care of the rest.

 ## Guide